alinaberlin/cypress-end2end/Readme.md

 ![image](https://user-images.githubusercontent.com/6057298/37978812-d79be390-31de-11e8-8d6a-a9d8e458958a.png)

-This is an example app used to showcase Cypress.io testing.
-The application uses every API command in Cypress for demonstration purposes.
-Additionally this example app is configured to run tests in various CI platforms.
-The tests are also heavily commented.
+This is an example app how I used to showcase Cypress.io testing.
 For a full reference of our documentation, go to docs.cypress.io.

 ![](cypress.gif)